Travel agents: your key to improved RevPAR

 And another important characteristic to bear in mind: they value personalised service.

 Acting as specialised travel consultants for both business and leisure travellers, retail travel agents attract these customer profiles by offering tailored packages that are difficult to find online.
-This distribution channel plays an important role when optimising any hotel’s revenue strategy, especially occupancy rate and RevPAR.Working with Hotelbeds you will get access to an extensive network of more than 100,000 unique retail travel agents around the world.you’ll never have to close individual deals with travel agencies again.
+This distribution channel plays an important role when optimising any hotel’s revenue strategy, especially the occupancy rate and RevPAR.Working with Hotelbeds you will get access to an extensive network of more than 100,000 unique retail travel agents around the world.you’ll never have to close individual deals with travel agencies again.

 What is RevPAR?